MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/troubleshooting/uwp.md

 5. Make sure your device is online.
 6. At times, logs might take few minutes to surface in the portal.
 Please wait for some time if that’s the case.
-7. To check if Mobile Center backend received your data, go to the Log flow section in Analytics service.
+7. To check if App Center backend received your data, go to the Log flow section in Analytics service.
 Your events should appear once it has been sent.